Fun Family Fall Things to Do in Flint & Genesee County

 Montrose Orchards

 Whether you’re just getting fresh fruit or enjoying the activities, you’ll have an experience to remember at Montrose Orchards.
-Its 100 acres grows more than 30 apple varieties, as well as blueberries, cherries, pears, and plums.
+Its 100 acres grow more than 30 apple varieties, as well as blueberries, cherries, pears, and plums.

 In Debbie’s Kitchen, you can always get freshly baked cookies, doughnuts, muffins, and pastries.
 Caramel apples and cider are available during the fall, too.
 You can enjoy an old-fashioned hayride tour of the orchard before eating your cider and baked treats.
 Then, pick your own pumpkins.